Tuesday, December 3, 2024

 5. Nodular lymphocyte dominant.
 R-S cells are infrequently present, dominant cells are normal lymphocytes and histiocytes.
 The lymphocyte expressing CD 20 but not CD15 or CD39.

-Staging: Like any other cancers, HL are classified accordingly using well established criteria into 4 classes and treatment are prescribed accordingly.
+Staging: Like any other cancer, HL are classified accordingly using well established criteria into 4 classes and treatment is prescribed accordingly.

 Several modalities of treatment are available, as follows.